mohangk/goodroot.ca/content/_index.md

 His greatest joys are his friends and loved ones, meditation, reading and writing, building and scaling distributed web architecture, cooking, and helping sprout positive teams and communities.

-Current hobbies include writing a book, exploring blockchain technologies, reading The Stormlight Archives, and playing Divinity Original Sin.
+Current hobbies include writing a book, exploring blockchain technologies, reading The Stormlight Archives (Oathbringer), and playing The Legend of Zelda: Breath of the Wild.

 <img src="https://github.com/goodroot/hugo-classic/raw/master/images/partywizard.gif">